mandres2/liri-node-app/README.md

 ## Deployment

-Simply 'git push' the files into GitHub Profile and link repository to BCS.
+<b>Simply 'git push' the files into GitHub Profile and link repository to BCS.</b>

 ## Built With: